 Create “Your Thing”

-My seven-year old granddaughter loves to play her games on my iPad (that we pick out together), cuddle up near me to read a book, or have me go outside with her while she swings.
-Her “things” are often quiet and cuddly.
+Her “things” were often quiet and cuddly.
 Going to the library or bookstore and getting a couple of new books and finding a cool place to read is one of our favorite things.

 Depending on your personality you can definitely jazz it up.
 I have a friend that is teaching her four-year old granddaughter to bake.
 Another plays in the pool with her granddaughters or does messy art with them.